×

 Common Searches

-Our three programs, Succeed, Succeed+, and Link, are designed to encourage and facilitate students to gain independence through academics, vocational experiences, and college residential/student life.
+We offer three college programs for the neurodiverse population of adults.
+Applicants must be at least 18 years old and have a documented intellectual disability or developmental disabilities.
+Each program is designed to encourage and facilitate students to gain independence through academics, vocational experiences, and college residential/student life.

 • Person-Centered Planning (PDF 95KB) toward individual development and independence goals